-- 13.1 King's is very mindful of any duties it may have under the Safeguarding Vulnerable Groups Act 2006 (as amended) ("SVGA").
-These duties may apply (for example) in the case of: - 13.1.1 Students who are aged under 18; or - 13.1.2 Students who are "vulnerable adults"; or - 13.1.3 Students, for example medical or teaching students on work placements, who may come into contact with vulnerable adults or children during the course of their studies. - 13.2 King's expects all its staff, students and contractors to be alert to any concerns about the welfare of children or vulnerable adults (for example, hospital patients) and to report any such concerns they may have, however apparently trivial, as soon as possible to the relevant safeguarding officer (who may be the safeguarding officer at a school or hospital, in the case of a placement). - 13.3 The SVGA may require King's to: - 13.3.1 Check whether certain individuals are barred from undertaking activities regulated by the SVGA, and/or to undertake criminal record checks; and - 13.3.2 Supply certain information about individuals to the Disclosure and Barring Service, for example, where King's considers someone to pose a risk of harm to children or vulnerable adults.
+- 12.1 King's is very mindful of its duties under the Safeguarding Vulnerable Groups Act 2006 (as amended) ("SVGA") and Care Act 2014.
+These duties may apply (for example) in the case of: - 12.1.1 Students who are aged under 18; or - 12.1.2 Students who are "adults at risk"; or - 12.1.3 Students, for example medical or teaching students on work placements, who may come into contact with vulnerable adults or children during the programme of their studies. - 12.2 King's expects all its staff, students and contractors to be alert to any concerns about the welfare of children or vulnerable adults (for example, hospital patients) and to report any such concerns they may have, however apparently trivial, as soon as possible to the relevant safeguarding officer (who may be the safeguarding officer at a school or hospital, in the case of a placement). - 12.3 The SVGA may require King's to: - 12.3.1 Check whether certain individuals are barred from undertaking activities regulated by the SVGA, and/or to undertake criminal record checks; and - 12.3.2 Supply certain information about individuals to the Disclosure and Barring Service, for example, where King's considers someone to pose a risk of harm to children or vulnerable adults.